nebari-dev/nebari-slurm/docs/index.rst

-QHub OnPrem
+QHub HPC
 -----------

-QHub OnPrem is an opinionated open source deployment of `jupyterhub <https://jupyterhub.readthedocs.io/en/stable/>`_ based on an HPC jobscheduler.
-QHub OnPrem is a "distribution" of these packages much like `Debian <https://www.debian.org/>`_ and `Ubuntu <https://ubuntu.com/>`_ are distributions of `Linux <https://en.wikipedia.org/wiki/Linux>`_.
+QHub HPC is an opinionated open source deployment of `jupyterhub <https://jupyterhub.readthedocs.io/en/stable/>`_ based on an HPC jobscheduler.
+QHub HPC is a "distribution" of these packages much like `Debian <https://www.debian.org/>`_ and `Ubuntu <https://ubuntu.com/>`_ are distributions of `Linux <https://en.wikipedia.org/wiki/Linux>`_.
 The high level goal of